Requirements for Membership

-(i) The right to receive notice and to attend all meetings of the Association;
+(i) The right to receive notice and to attend all events of the Association;

 (ii) The obligation to pay, when due, the membership dues set by the Board which are the same as a Full Member; and

 (iii) The obligation to conform to the Policies and Procedures of the Association as set out herein.

 Policies governing the participation and the benefits accruing to a Lawyer Member shall be determined from time to time by the Board of Directors.

 This category of membership maintains the privileges of a Full Member and is restricted to former Full Members who:

 (a) Have been a TLOMA member for at least 10 years;

 (b) Have served for at least two years on the Board of the Association or have served the Association in some other equivalent way acceptable to the Board; and

 The benefits of a Life Member are conditional as follows: